torvalds/linux/Documentation/devicetree/usage-model.rst

 data before paging is setup.
 The of_scan_flat_dt() code scans through the device tree and uses the helpers to extract information required during early boot.
-Typically the early_init_dt_scan_chosen() helper is used to parse the chosen node including kernel parameters, early_init_dt_scan_root() to initialize the DT address space model, and early_init_dt_scan_memory() to determine the size and location of usable RAM.
+Typically the early_init_dt_scan_chosen() helper is used to parse the chosen analde including kernel parameters, early_init_dt_scan_root() to initialize the DT address space model, and early_init_dt_scan_memory() to determine the size and location of usable RAM.